 We want users to be able to distinguish between core and non-core projects for a number of reasons:

-Non-core projects sometimes involve a bit of centralization, and that’s ok.
+Non-core projects involve different levels of centralization, and that’s ok.
 Users need choice, and centralization provides features that are much easier to implement than can be done on Skynet directly.

 People might confuse your project with something built by the core team, and we want to make sure users know who to go to for help.